ChrKoenig/Big_Data_Ecology/practicals/spatial_data.md

 ### Raster-Vector operations

-We can extract raster values for a set of point, lines or polygon feature with the `extract()` function.
+We can extract raster values for a set of point, line or polygon features with the `extract()` function.

 ``` r
 raster::extract(r1, points_sf) # Extract values of r1 at coordinates of points_sf